mesax1/juanpml/src/content/post/problem-first-approach.md

 ### 2. Model & Architecture Selection

 1. **Assess Complexity**
-   Determine whether a simpler ML technique (like logistic regression) suffices or whether a more advanced architecture—such as a Large Language Model (LLM) or RAG-based system—is necessary.
+   Determine whether a simpler ML technique (like logistic regression) suffices or whether a more advanced architecture, such as a Large Language Model (LLM) or RAG-based system, is necessary.

 2. **Align with Task Requirements**
    Choose an approach that fits the nature of your data and the level of precision required.
 For tasks with limited data or narrow domains, a specialized model may outperform an overgeneralized one.